 Tips for eating to beat exam stress:

-2. Get a reusable water bottle that you can pop in your bag and refill regularly to make sure you’re drinking plenty of water.
+- Get a reusable water bottle that you can pop in your bag and refill regularly to make sure you are drinking plenty of water.

-3. Use your study break to prep some healthy snacks.
-Cooking can be great for relaxation and mindfulness, plus you’ll create some healthy snacks to help keep you away from the vending machine.
+- Use your study break to prep some healthy snacks.
+Cooking can be great for relaxation and mindfulness, plus you can create some healthy snacks to help keep you away from the vending machine.

 -ENDS-